 6pm in MD Hall 038

-Join the Loyola Rhetoric Society to explore the role of rhetoric is a polarized time.
+Join the Loyola Rhetoric Society to explore the role of rhetoric on social media.